This page provides answers to commonly asked questions about Maintenance of Certification.

-For initial certification, an NBCT demonstrated multiple performance-based teaching practices which met the National Board Standards of accomplished teaching and Five Core Propositions.
+For initial certification, an NBCT demonstrated multiple performance-based teaching practices which met the of accomplished teaching and Five Core Propositions.
 Maintaining certification is not the same as re-certification or going through the certification process again.
 The MOC process will focus on how you, as an NBCT, have continued to grow in your professional practice and positively impacted student growth.
 While the evaluation of your MOC evidence will be based on the Standards and Five Core Propositions as with certification, MOC has fewer parts and will take less preparation time than initial certification.

 Q. What is the foundation of the MOC process?

 A. The Five Core Propositions, the Architecture of Accomplished Teaching, and the National Board Standards in your certificate area are the basis on which MOC has been designed and against which MOC evidence will be evaluated.
 The MOC process asks NBCTs to demonstrate that their practices are consistent with the high standards that Board certification represents.